-Most countries have been putting in place energy policies to transform the energy sector and support the climate goals to support the Paris agreement goals but action is currently falling short of these goals in most regions.
-Despite encouraging progression over the last decade, the pace of electrification needs to more than double over the coming decades to keep us in line with decarbonisation goals.
+Most countries have been putting energy policies in place to transform the sector and support climate targets.
+However, action is currently falling short in most regions.
+Despite encouraging progression over the last ten years, the pace of electrification needs to more than double over the coming decades to keep us in line with decarbonisation goals.

 The transformation of the way in which we produce and consume energy is going to require significant efforts from all actors involved and a multitude of technologies, policies and actions.
 Energy and climate policies are key instruments in accelerating electrification in the buildings, transport, and industry sectors, both by creating a level playing field with other fuels and by supporting the deployment and innovation of more sustainable and less mature technologies.

 Significant efforts to decarbonise the power sector are under way across many regions, but a great deal more still needs to be achieved, with the current pace of decline of global CO2 intensity needing to increase by a factor of 6 to 10 by 2030.

 Clean energy innovation and digitalisation are essential factors for the energy transition.
 Transmission and distribution infrastructure continues to play a crucial role in the electrification of final sectors, with a shift of paradigm and a growing role for distribution system operators following the increasing number of prosumers, increasing digitalisation, and the growing role of demand-side management.